OpenElectionData/catco-guide/_guide/4-what-do-you-want-to-say-developing-a-frame-and-message.en.md

 ### YOUR TURN: Using Compelling Narrative

 {% textarea label="Spend some time brainstorming the stories you know that illustrate and drive home your messages.
-Remember that the best stories have settings, characters, a narrative arc, and a moral/message." id="narrative" size="large" %}
+Remember that the best stories have settings, characters, a narrative arc, and a moral or message." id="narrative" size="large" button="false" %}

 {% textarea label="Now look at your messages and goals.
 Which stories do you wish you could tell to connect with target audiences?
 What stories do you need to be on the lookout for or spend some time researching and recording?" id="narrative2" size="large" button="false" %}